amanworld8040/Online-Program-Allocatin-System-complete-Backend/README.md

    - Create a database and update the `application.properties` or `application.yml` with your DB credentials.

 3. **Build and Run the Application**
+   - Make sure Java 17 is installed on your system.
    ```bash
    ./mvnw spring-boot:run
    ```